Ayako Fuchigami

 Ayako Fuchigami (渕上 綾子, Fuchigami Ayako) is a member of the Hokkaido Legislative Assembly, representing Sapporo's Higashi-ku ward.
 She is the first openly trans person to hold a prefectural assembly position in Japan.

 Life

 Fuchigami was born in Ogi, Saga Prefecture, on 16 January 1975.
 In March 1993, she graduated from the Ogi Prefectural High School.

-Fuchigami was elected to the post she now occupies in April 2019.
+Fuchigami became a show dancer in 2001, and later, in 2006, she legally changed her name.

+She was endorsed by the Constitutional Democratic Party of Japan during the 2019 Hokkaido prefectural election, and won a seat, taking office officially on April 30th.

+On January 18, 2020, she was invited to speak in Saga city, by the teachers union.

+During the 2023 Hokkaido prefectural election, she won with 24,986 votes, and is the incumbent representative of Higashi-ku, Sapporo.
+This is more than in 2019 when she gained 18,372 votes.